Written by: Gene Fitzgerald // Last Updated:

 Best for

-With its 100-micron mesh, SpringWell’s spin-down filter is best for removing high levels of coarse sediment.
-It won’t trap finer particles.
+With its variable mesh size, USWS’s spin-down filter is best for removing high levels of fine to coarse sediment without clogging.

 In our opinion, the best regular sediment filter is the SpringWell PF – not so much for the filter itself but everything that comes with it: All the components you need for installation, detailed written instructions + video, 6-month satisfaction guarantee, and lifetime warranty.